FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 1. Open QGIS Desktop and open Lab 8 Data/Lab8.qgs.
 2. Add the Nueces_Roads.shp to QGIS Desktop.
-3. Right click on the Nueces Roads layer in the Layers panel and choose Zoom to layer (figure below).
+3. Right-click on the Nueces Roads layer in the Layers panel and choose Zoom to layer (figure below).

 ![Nueces Roads in QGIS Desktop](figures/Nueces_Roads_in_QGIS_Desktop.png "Nueces Roads in QGIS Desktop")